Sentiment Analysis Report

 The PEZA Constraint

 Companies registered in special economic zones received income tax holidays, a preferential 5% gross income tax rate, VAT exemptions, and duty-free importation.
 When FIRB required physical presence to keep these benefits, BPO companies faced an existential choice: allow WFH and lose tax perks, or mandate RTO and keep them.
-Most chose compliance.
-A few de-registered from PEZA entirely.

 Foreign Client Demands